Facebook now lets you find and contact your government reps right from your posts

 Town Hall officially launched to all U.S. users in March, where it’s available from Facebook’s menu navigation, as well as through various integrations with the News Feed.
 For example, Facebook previously introduced a feature that invites you to call, message or email your rep when you like or comment on one of their posts.
 You could then share a post to your own profile alerting your friends of your political action.

-Before now, these sorts of Town Hall features were only available to those who were already engaging with their government representatives on Facebook, or who were actively seeking out their reps’ information.
-With the new integration into the “Compose” box, users who may have otherwise been just sharing their own personal, political opinions may now be encouraged to take action – and prompt others to do so as well.
+Before now, these sorts of Town Hall features were only available to those who were already engaging with their government representatives on Facebook, or who were actively seeking their reps’ information.
+With the new integration into the “Compose” box, users who may have otherwise been just sharing their own personal, political opinions may now be encouraged to take action — and prompt others to do so, as well.

 “This feature makes it easier for people with common interests to share their views with their elected representatives,” a Facebook spokesperson explained.